 The Boeing 727 is a tri-jet with an engine each side of the fuselage just adjacent to the leading edge of the tail fin.
 The third engine was mounted in the tail cone of the fuselage and connected to an air intake atop the fuselage at the leading edge of the tail fin by an S-duct.
 The 727 could be described as an attractive aircraft as its aerodynamic lines, such as the wings were clear of engines.

 Boeing had never, and has never since produced a 3 engined aircraft.
 The Boeing 727 Specs were arrived at by a compromise between 3 major airlines who were looking for a new aircraft to serve some of their smaller city destinations.

 The airlines were; United Airlines, Eastern Airlines and American Airlines.
-United Airlines were looking for a 4 engined solution but smaller than the current Boeing 707 or Douglas DC8.
+United Airlines was looking for a 4 engined solution but smaller than the current Boeing 707 or Douglas DC8.
 This was based on their requirement to operate out of their high, altitude hub at Denver.
-American Airlines, on the other hand were looking for a 2 engined option which they saw as a more efficient option.
+American Airlines, on the other hand, was looking for a 2 engined option which they saw as a more efficient option.
 Lastly, Eastern Airlines needed more than 2 engines as they had over water routes to the Caribbean.
-ETOPS (Extended Operations, or the more fun meaning, Engines Turn Or Passengers Swim) restrictions which govern the ability for twin engined aircraft to fly over water, dictated that twin engined aircraft must never be more than 60 minutes flying time from the nearest available airfield.
+ETOPS (Extended Operations, or the more fun meaning, Engines Turn Or Passengers Swim) restrictions which govern the ability for twin-engined aircraft to fly over water, dictated that twin-engined aircraft must never be more than 60 minutes flying time from the nearest available airfield.